0EnIgma1/sketcher/README.md

 # Sketcher
--A program to convert any image into a sketch using python.
+- A program to convert any image into a sketch using python.
--Developed in python using :-
+- Developed in python using :-
   >- openCV
   >- Gaussian blur